ASP.NET Web Forms Server Control Event Model

-An important feature of ASP.NET is that it allows you to program Web pages using an event-based model that is similar to that in client applications.
-As a simple example, you can add a button to an ASP.NET Web page and then write an event handler for the button's click event.
-Although this is common in Web pages that work exclusively with client script (by handling the button's onclick event in dynamic HTML), ASP.NET brings this model to server-based processing.
+An important feature of ASP.NET Web Forms pages is that you can program them using an event-based model that is similar to that in client applications.
+As a simple example, you can add a button to an ASP.NET Web Forms page and then write an event handler for the button's click event.
+Although this is common in Web Forms pages that work exclusively with client script (by handling the button's onclick event in dynamic HTML), ASP.NET Web Forms bring this model to server-based processing.

-Because most ASP.NET server control events require a round trip to the server for processing, they can affect the performance of a page.
+Because most ASP.NET Web Forms server control events require a round trip to the server for processing, they can affect the performance of a page.
 Therefore, server controls offer a limited set of events, usually only click-type events.
 Some server controls support change events.
 For example, the CheckBox Web server control raises a CheckedChanged event in server code when the user clicks the box.
 Some server controls support more abstract events.
-For example, the Calendar Web server control raises a SelectionChanged event that is a more abstract version of a click event.
+The Calendar Web server control raises a SelectionChanged event that is a more abstract version of a click event.

 Controls and the page itself also raise life-cycle events at each processing step, such as Init, Load, and PreRender.
 You can take advantage of these life-cycle events in your application.
 For example, in a page's Load event, you can set default values for controls.

 Server-based ASP.NET Web Forms page and control events follow a standard .NET Framework pattern for event-handler methods.
 All events pass two arguments: an object representing the object that raised the event, and an event object containing any event-specific information.
 The second argument is usually of type EventArgs, but for some controls is of a type specific to that control.
 For example, for an ImageButton Web server control, the second argument is of type ImageClickEventArgs, which includes information about the coordinates where the user has clicked.